 Loutra

 In front of the homonymous settlement, there is the beach of Loutra.
-It is known for the salty and ferrous waters that end up in the sea from the hydrotherapy center through a channel.
+It is known for the salty, ferrous waters that flow into the sea from the hydrotherapy center through a channel.
 At the end of this channel, at the far right of this beach, is the thermal pool where the hot waters meet the cool sea waters.
 The temperature of the water in the natural pool surrounded by rocks exceeds 35 degrees Celsius.

 The Thermal Baths of Loutra are Kythnos’s most unique attraction and one of the few active natural thermal springs in the Cyclades.
 Known since antiquity for their healing properties, the baths were famously visited by Queen Amalia (wife of King Otto, first queen of modern Greece), who came hoping the springs would help her conceive.
 The marble baths built for the royal couple still exist.